timothious/DrBot/README.md

 ## Steps to Run

-1. Start the XAMPP server (Apache and MySQL if required)
+1. Start the XAMPP server (Apache and MySQL)
 2. Navigate to the backend directory:
    ```bash
    cd DrBot/Backend